Search Results

 Authenticating with SAML

-Authenticating with SAML The SAML (Security Assertion Markup Language) adapter provides Single Sign On (SSO) and Single Log Off (SLO) in your deployment.
-SAML works by using Identity Providers...
+Authenticating with SAML Subscription The SAML (Security Assertion Markup Language) adapter provides Single Sign On (SSO) and Single Log Off (SLO) in your deployment.
+SAML works by using Identity...

 Configuring SAML at the Instance Level

-Configuring SAML at the Instance Level Each portal instance can be a SAML provider, either an Identity Provider (IdP) or a Service Provider (SP).
-Whichever role your DXP instance fills, you can...
+Configuring SAML at the Instance Level Subscription Each portal instance can be a SAML provider, either an Identity Provider (IdP) or a Service Provider (SP).
+Whichever role your DXP instance...

 SAML Admin

-SAML Admin The SAML Admin panel is the best place to configure your SAML instance.
+SAML Admin Subscription The SAML Admin panel is the best place to configure your SAML instance.
 Use it instead of Instance Settings to streamline your SAML administration experience.
-Starting from Liferay...
+Starting...

 Using OpenAM